 after about 1/2 hr of driving we pulled back in...they offered me a job and said they were very impressed.

-So as Ron was talking with some of the drivers coming back in,the mechanic and I crawled under the bus,he was showing me everything from the thickness of the brake pads and rotors to the auto tank drains etc.
+So as Ron was talking with some of the drivers coming back in,the mechanic and I crawled under the bus,he was showing me everything from the thickness of the brake pads and drums to the auto tank drains etc.

 we went inside and he showed me new drums and pads..this really did have 3month old brakes on it.